intel/webapps-slider-puzzle/HACKING.md

     then load the build/crx directory as an unpacked extension in Chrome developer mode.
 (The build can't currently make full .crx packages.)

-    NOTE: any inline scripts in your index.html file will be stripped out by this build, as they are not allowed in Chrome extensions.
+    NOTE: any inline scripts in the index.html file will be stripped out by this build, as they are not allowed in Chrome extensions.

 # RUNNING TESTS